SuperOfficeDocs/crmscript/docs/api-reference/trigger-scripts/ServiceScreenNewTicketLoad.md

 # ServiceScreenNewTicketLoad (500)

-Called when screen is constructed, useful for setting default values into HTML elements
+Called when screen is constructed, useful for setting default values into HTML elements.

 ## Input values

 |Variable|Description|